osama-git05/active-directory-attack-detection-lab/README.md

 └── Groups
 ```

-The default Active Directory `Users` container was left unchanged.
+The default `Users` container was left unchanged.

-A dedicated **Lab Users OU** was created instead because Organizational Units can later be targeted by Group Policy, permissions, and auditing.
+Using dedicated OUs makes it possible to apply workstation-specific and Domain Controller-specific Group Policy cleanly.

 ### Evidence